material-motion/material-motion/specifications/README.md

 If a director creator needs to create new plans, then they grow to the "motion creator" group.
 This group understands how to create new plans and performers (motion families).

-Creators should rarely have to acquire an intimate understanding of the runtime engineering level.
+Creators should rarely, if ever, have to acquire an understanding of runtime engineering.
+The Starmap is written for the runtime engineering group.

 ![](../_assets/Roles.svg)